 But the vinegar will be the strongest and the most natural cleaner for getting rid of the tar and odors.

 Always dip a rag into the vinegar and water mix and thoroughly ring it out before touching the sofa.
 Avoid a dripping wet rag.
 Also, use Microfiber rags on leather.

 You can use more vinegar than water mixes on the hard parts of the sofa like the legs or underneath it.

 Good Old Leather Cleaner

 Sometimes you can’t beat the good old leather cleaners meant for sofas.
-Here is a leather cleaner I use for the sofa that my friend has.

 The thing about leather cleaners vs. all the other cleaners is that they can open the pores of the leather, which allows them to more deeply clean.

 Do be careful with this stuff on soft leathers, from what I hear it’s not the best.
 So always try any cleaner in a small spot you can’t see to make sure it doesn’t hurt anything.